slarmoo/.github/profile/webServers/startupAWS/startupAWS.md

 ## Grading Rubric

-- 100% Your web page can be displayed using HTTPS and your domain name https://startup.yourdomain (where yourdomain is replaced with the domain you leased from Route53)
+- 100% Your web page can be displayed using HTTPS and your domain name https://startup.yourdomain (where your domain is replaced with the domain you leased from Route53)

 ## Go celebrate